 - ⅓ cup Albariño or other dry white wine

-- 1 tbsp high quality extra virgin olive oil
+- 1 tablespoon high quality extra virgin olive oil

 - 6 olives, sliced

-- 2 tbsp roasted red peppers, chopped (piquillo peppers for more Spanish flair)
+- 2 tablespoon roasted red peppers, chopped (piquillo peppers for more Spanish flair)

-- 1 tbsp lemon juice, plus extra lemon slices for serving
+- 1 tablespoon lemon juice, plus extra lemon slices for serving

 - pinch of smoked paprika